uikit/uikit-site/docs/pages/table.md

 ## Column width modifier

 To modify the column width or content, you can use one of the following classes.
-Add one of the classes from the [Text component](text.md) the style the table's content.
+You just need to add this class to one of the column cells.
+It's recommended on the header cell.

 | Class               | Description                                                                                      |
 |---------------------|--------------------------------------------------------------------------------------------------|